 How to Select a Deployment Method

-By default, Jamf Now will use this new device-based assignment method on eligible devices.
-This method is preferred for shared-use devices or deployments where creating an Apple ID strategy may be too time consuming.
-With device-based assignments, an iPad or iPhone running iOS 9 or a Mac running El Capitan will simply see apps deploying without any Apple ID requirement.
+By default, Jamf Now will use this device-based assignment method on eligible devices.
+This method is preferred for shared-use devices or deployments where creating an Apple ID strategy may be too time-consuming.
+Device-based assignments will simply see apps deploying without any Apple ID requirement.
 A VPP app license is required for each device.

 Jamf Now will continue to send VPP invitations to iOS 8 and OS X 10.10 Yosemite devices to assign apps to the user's Apple ID.
 You can choose to turn off device-based app assignments in your VPP settings if you'd prefer to use this method for all devices.